Honors Attorney Program

 During the two-year program, honors attorneys complete one rotation in the Department's Office of the General Counsel and five rotations in the operating administrations' Offices of Chief Counsel.
 Rotations provide each honors attorney with substantive and challenging assignments across a wide spectrum of legal fields.
 Honors attorneys find themselves working in practice areas such as administrative, aviation, environmental, constitutional, torts, labor and employment, and contract and procurement law.
 Honors attorneys may assist with litigation, draft legislation, enforcement, and participate in the rulemaking process.

-In addition to legal work, honors attorneys meet for lunch weekly to discuss current work assignments and program matters.
-The lunches also provide time for in-house training opportunities in such wide-ranging issues as the Freedom of Information Act, DOT's crisis management procedures, and regulation drafting, as well as many other topics relevant to the practice of law at a cabinet level agency.
+In addition to legal work, the honors attorneys meet weekly to discuss their work assignments, and hear from subject matter experts about a wide range of topics relevant to the practice of law at a cabinet level agency.

-Honors attorneys also make site visits to gain exposure to the transportation community.
-In the past few years, honors attorneys have visited a major air carrier's ground operations at Washington Reagan-National Airport, Washington METRO’s command center and railcar maintenance facility, the automobile crash test facility at the Insurance Institute for Highway Safety, participated in an on-site inspection of semi-trailer trucks, and rode on the Federal Rail Administration's track-test train.
+Honors attorneys also make site visits to gain exposure to the transportation and federal government community.
+In the past few years, honors attorneys have visited the Air Traffic Control System Command Center, Washington D.C.'s Union Station, automobile crash test facility at the Insurance Institute for Highway Safety, participated in an on-site inspection of semi-trailer trucks, and bowled at the White House bowling alley.

 Rotation Process